lenddoefl/cache-stampede-protection/README.md

 [EVALSHA](https://redis.io/commands/evalsha) command so that the LUA script gets cached after the first time it is eval'd.

-`UNLOCK_SCRIPT not cached.` simply means that the LUA script to release a lock hasn't been cached by Redis yet.
-It is safe to ignore this warning.
+`UNLOCK_SCRIPT not cached.` simply means that the LUA script hasn't been cached by Redis yet.
+It is safe to ignore this warning, as long as it only appears once.